asdeiva/type-speed-tester-react/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
 3. Create a Firebase project and set up authentication and Firestore.
-4. Add Firebase configuration to the `.env` file.
-5. Start the application with `npm start`.
+4. Start the application with `npm start`.

 ## Usage